-Irwin has been a faculty member at UW-Madison since 1992 and is currently professor and chair of the Department of Horticulture.
+Irwin has been a faculty member at UW-Madison since 1992 and is currently a professor in the Department of Horticulture.
 He is a plant breeder and runs breeding programs on carrot, onion, and table beet.
 Irwin teaches courses in plant breeding and genetics, vegetable crops, plants and human wellbeing, and evolutionary biology.
-You can contact him at firstname.lastname@example.org or 608-262-1624.
+You can contact him at firstname.lastname@example.org or 608-262-7781.

 (use your mouse to hover over image for name)

-Lynn, email@example.com, is a Ph.D. student working on breeding, genetics, and biosynthesis of geosmin in table beet.
-Lynn has a B.S. degree from the University of Wisconsin-Madison.
+Lynn, firstname.lastname@example.org completed her Ph.D. in late 2017 working on breeding, genetics, and biosynthesis of geosmin in table beet.
+Lynn is currently a carrot breeder with Bejo Seeds in Idaho.

-Chris, email@example.com, is a Ph.D. student working on the genetic and environmental control of vernalization in onion.
-Chris has a B.S. from Cornell University.
+Chris, firstname.lastname@example.org, recently completed his Ph.D. working on the genetic and environmental control of vernalization in onion.
+Chris is a sweetcorn breeder with Illinois Foundation Seed in Wisconsin.

 Former Graduate and Undergraduate Students, Postdocs, and Staff